nbaars/paseto4j/README.md

 - Easy to use API.
 - Available on Maven Central

+## Example usages

+- https://nutbutterfly.medium.com/spring-boot-quick-guide-to-replace-jwt-with-paseto-774f43c8f2c4 - This library provide a simple API, easy to use and fully flexible for developer.

 # Development

 `paseto-version2` needs Libsodium to be present, to avoid installing it on your local machine, you can use the following command to build it locally: